 6 ~ Private Performances

 On this incredible gay tour we’ll enjoy an exclusive backstage tour of Budapest’s Opera House, including a private duet performance by prominent performers.
-We’ll also be serenaded by a local pianist in their actual apartment after lunch on Day 3.

 5 ~ Architecture

 Jože Plečnik is a famous gay architect, celebrated for his colourful contributions to Ljubljana’s city-scape.
 We’ll get to know the artist on a walking tour of the city.
 Meanwhile in Budapest, we’ll come to appreciate the historic baroque, neoclassic and art nouveau stylings on walking, bus and river tours.

 In Ljubljana we stay at Cubo, the city’s poshest property.
 Clean lines, modern finishes, and eggshell everything define this chic gem.
 In Budapest we’ll enjoy historic 4-star accommodations right on UNESCO World Heritage Andrássy Avenue.
 And lest we forget the aforementioned glamping huts.

 3 ~ Baths